 The Marcella Niehoff School of Nursing at Loyola University is widely recognized as the top RN (Registered Nurse) education program in the city of Chicago, IL.
 With an acceptance rate of approximately 60%, the RN program at Loyola is highly competitive and selective in choosing its students.
 In addition to its BSN degree program Loyola is one of the largest accredited LPN schools in Chicago.

 One of the reasons why Loyola’s nursing programs are so successful in preparing students for the field is the inclusion of many hands-on learning opportunities during the program.
-Through exposure to real-life scenarios and healthcare environments students gain intimate knowledge and invaluable real world experience before practicing nursing.
+Through exposure to real-life scenarios and healthcare environments students gain intimate knowledge and invaluable real world experience before practicing nursing, look for more info at https://wisdomhealthacademy.com.
 The University has partnerships with local healthcare facilities, plus access to its own hospital and training laboratory.
 Loyola boasts extremely high graduation rates and successful job placement of recent graduates in their desired fields.

 Another advantage of attending Loyola is the opportunity to choose between many different nursing degree programs such as 4-year BSN degree, Accelerated BSN degree, RN to BSN degree completion, RN to MSN, Doctor of Nursing Practice, PhD in Nursing, and several certificate level nursing programs.
 These options give all students the ability to select the program which best fits their needs and will provide the proper training for their future role in nursing.